 Student Assignment Competition for Land-Based Colleges

-Prize winning students in the 2018 South of England Agricultural Society’s Student Assignment Awards, celebrated as they were presented with their prizes and certificates at the Autumn Show and Game Fair [October 7] by Society President, Richard Benyon MP.
+Prize winning students in the 2019 South of England Agricultural Society’s Student Assignment Awards, celebrated as they were presented with their prizes and certificates at the Autumn Show and Game Fair on 6th October by Society President, Sir Richard Kleinwort.

-Fifteen students from across the South East region, studying courses in agriculture, machinery, floristry and viticulture entered the competition this year, including Brinsbury Campus at Chichester College in West Sussex, Hadlow College in Kent, Merrist Wood College in Surrey, Plumpton College in East Sussex and Sparsholt College in Hampshire.
+This year students from across the South East region, studying courses in agriculture, machinery, floristry and viticulture, entered the competition including those from Brinsbury Campus at Chichester College in West Sussex, Merrist Wood College in Surrey, Plumpton College in East Sussex and Sparsholt College in Hampshire,

 Please see below for a list of eligible land-based colleges in the region: